La Bufadora Ensenada: Is it Worth a Visit?

 Is La Bufadora Ensenada, worth it?

-Yes, if you are in the mood, under the right circumstances, and if it’s the first time the Bufadora is with it!
+Yes, if you are in the mood, under the right circumstances, and if it’s the first time the Bufadora is worth it!

-On the other hand, if you hate crowds, vendors, or rides in buses, get a private tour or just skip it for another tour.
+On the other hand, if you hate crowds, vendors, or rides in buses, get a private tour, make it part of a multi activity day, or just skip it altogther.

 It is impressive and reminds me of rocky cliffs in Portugal, the Adriatic Sea in Croatia, and rocks in La Jolla, CA. Nature is awesome, and you have probably seen the ocean and similarly beautiful cliffs before.

-La Bufadora, Ensenada is unique, as it is the 2nd largest in the world and the largest in the Americas.
+La Bufadora, Ensenada is unique, as it is the 2nd largest in the world and the largest in the Americas, and the water spouts up 80 feet on days when the tide is in with large waves.

 La Bufadora can be: